Peoria Bankruptcy Lawyer

 Common Myths About Bankruptcy

-• You’ll never be eligible for credit after filing for bankruptcy.
+- You’ll never be eligible for credit after filing for bankruptcy.
 This is one of the biggest reasons people are reluctant to file for bankruptcy.
 They assume that no lenders will approve them for credit afterward.
 Although your credit rating will take a hit after filing for bankruptcy, you can start rebuilding it right away.
 For example, you can apply for a secured credit card.
 After a while, you can get your credit score back up and be eligible for loans.

-• Everyone will know that you filed for bankruptcy.
+- Everyone will know that you filed for bankruptcy.
 Some people are hesitant to file for bankruptcy because they think everyone will find out about it.
 However, unless you’re a prominent figure, no one has to know about your bankruptcy.
 The only way your family members and friends will find out is if you tell them.

-• Only financially irresponsible people file for bankruptcy.
+- Only financially irresponsible people file for bankruptcy.
 Unfortunately, this stigma still surrounds individuals who file for bankruptcy.
 The reality, however, is that most people who file for bankruptcy are honest and hardworking people.
-They may have gotten into serious debt from a life-changing event, like a divorce, severe illness or job loss.
+They may have gotten into serious debt from a life-changing event, like a divorce, severe illness, or job loss.

-• Creditors will still harass you after you file for bankruptcy.
+- Creditors will still harass you after you file for bankruptcy.
 This is another common myth you should not believe.
 After you file for bankruptcy, your creditors are no longer allowed to contact you.
 If they do attempt to contact you, let your lawyer know right away.

-• Bankruptcy discharges all past debts.
+- Bankruptcy discharges all past debts.
 Some people assume they can get rid of all their debts through bankruptcy.
 Bankruptcy discharges the majority of your unsecured debts.
 However, there are still some debts that can’t be discharged, such as student loans, child support, and back taxes.

 Freezing Bank Accounts

 One of the most stressful things about struggling with debt is dealing with harassment from creditors.
 Many creditors can be aggressive in their pursuit of payments, using all kinds of threatening tactics to get a person to pay.
 Some even pursue legal action.
 When this occurs, the person may fear their wages will be garnished or their bank accounts frozen.
-If you are being threatened by creditors, call a bankruptcy lawyer in Peoria, IL for help.

 Because there are specific rules on who can garnish wages, some creditors who don’t fall into that category may instead try to pursue what is referred to as a writ of attachment.
 In this case, the debtor is trying to freeze the person’s bank accounts to prevent them from making any withdrawals or transfers.
-If they are successful, they will then try to seize funds from the account in order to pay the debt the person owes.
+If they are successful, they will then try to seize funds from the account to pay the debt the person owes.

-In order to obtain a writ of attachment, a creditor has to show certain factors:
+To obtain a writ of attachment, a creditor has to show certain factors:

 Do’s and Don’ts When Filing Bankruptcy